Owen Oyston: Blackpool F.C.

 In 1987 Oyston bought a large stake in then-struggling Blackpool F.C., becoming the club's owner on 31 May 1988, when he purchased new shares.
 His ambitions of a new stadium for the club made headlines throughout much of the 1990s.
 He attempted to move the home ground to a £100 million development at Whyndyke Farm on Preston New Road, supported by Fylde Borough councillor Paul Hayhurst.
 After this move failed to work out his ambitions were eventually realised when he invested in a stadium with new stands, restaurants and a 70-bedroom hotel in the club's original location at Bloomfield Road.

 In October 1996, Oyston said that he was offered control of Manchester United, but that he refused to desert Blackpool.
 He commented: "I had the opportunity to buy a controlling interest in Manchester United, but I was not prepared to relinquish my family's interest in Blackpool Football Club.
 After discussing the matter in detail with the Football League, it was apparent that it would not consider any formula which would allow me to have an interest in both clubs."

 Oyston made his first public appearance at Bloomfield Road since his release from prison, in February 2002 at the opening of two new stands at the stadium.
-He was instrumental in the club bringing in Latvian businessman Valeri Belokon to invest in the club in 2006.
+He was instrumental in the club bringing in Latvian banker Valeri Belokon to invest in the club in 2006.
+Blackpool were promoted to the Premier League in 2010.

+In 2017, the Football League disqualified Belokon from acting as a football club director after learning of a 20-year prison sentence, imposed in 2016 in his absence from Kyrgyzstan, for "money laundering, tax evasion and dishonesty" at his Manas Bank The bank he founded in Latvia, Baltic International Bank SE, was declared insolvent on 24 January 2024.